NATIONAL SPEED MOOTING COMPETITION 2019 / 2020

-26. Any objections or issues should be raised no later than 9pm on Friday 22nd March 2019 to ensure all participants receive any further information supplied in good time.
+26. Any objections or issues should be raised no later than 9pm on Friday (date – TBC) to ensure all participants receive any further information supplied in good time.

 27. The Moot Organisers shall have the power to resolve ambiguities or objections in their absolute discretion.

 28. Any variations or clarifications to the Moot problem will be communicated to all competitors as soon as reasonably practicable by email.